peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORTypeFilter.md

 # com.upokecenter.cbor.CBORTypeFilter

-    public final class CBORTypeFilter extends Object
+    @Deprecated public final class CBORTypeFilter extends Object

-Specifies what kinds of CBOR objects a tag can be.
-This class is used when a CBOR object is being read from a data stream.
-This class can't be inherited; this is a change in version 2.0 from previous versions, where the class was inadvertently left inheritable.
+Deprecated.
+<div class='deprecationComment'>May be removed without replacement.</div>

 ## Fields

 * `static CBORTypeFilter Any`<br>
+ Deprecated.
 A filter that allows any CBOR object.
 * `static CBORTypeFilter ByteString`<br>
+ Deprecated.
 A filter that allows byte strings.
 * `static CBORTypeFilter NegativeInteger`<br>
+ Deprecated.
 A filter that allows negative integers.
 * `static CBORTypeFilter None`<br>
+ Deprecated.
 A filter that allows no CBOR types.
 * `static CBORTypeFilter TextString`<br>
+ Deprecated.
 A filter that allows text strings.
 * `static CBORTypeFilter UnsignedInteger`<br>
+ Deprecated.
 A filter that allows unsigned integers.

 ## Constructors

 * `CBORTypeFilter()`<br>
+ Deprecated.

 ## Methods

 * `boolean ArrayIndexAllowed​(int index)`<br>
+ Deprecated.
 Determines whether this type filter allows CBOR arrays and the given array index is allowed under this type filter.
 * `boolean ArrayLengthMatches​(int length)`<br>
+ Deprecated.
 Returns whether an array's length is allowed under this filter.
 * `boolean ArrayLengthMatches​(long length)`<br>
+ Deprecated.
 Returns whether an array's length is allowed under a filter.
 * `boolean ArrayLengthMatches​(com.upokecenter.numbers.EInteger bigLength)`<br>
+ Deprecated.
 Returns whether an array's length is allowed under a filter.
 * `CBORTypeFilter GetSubFilter​(int index)`<br>
+ Deprecated.
 Gets the type filter for this array filter by its index.
 * `CBORTypeFilter GetSubFilter​(long index)`<br>
+ Deprecated.
 Gets the type filter for this array filter by its index.
 * `boolean MajorTypeMatches​(int type)`<br>
+ Deprecated.
 Returns whether the given CBOR major type matches a major type allowed by this filter.
 * `boolean NonFPSimpleValueAllowed()`<br>
+ Deprecated.
 Returns whether this filter allows simple values that are not floating-point numbers.
 * `boolean TagAllowed​(int tag)`<br>
+ Deprecated.
 Gets a value indicating whether CBOR objects can have the given tag number.
 * `boolean TagAllowed​(long longTag)`<br>
+ Deprecated.
 Gets a value indicating whether CBOR objects can have the given tag number.
 * `boolean TagAllowed​(com.upokecenter.numbers.EInteger bigTag)`<br>
+ Deprecated.
 Gets a value indicating whether CBOR objects can have the given tag number.
 * `CBORTypeFilter WithArrayAnyLength()`<br>
+ Deprecated.
 Copies this filter and includes arrays of any length in the new filter.
 * `CBORTypeFilter WithArrayExactLength​(int arrayLength,
                     CBORTypeFilter... elements)`<br>
+ Deprecated.
 Copies this filter and includes CBOR arrays with an exact length to the new filter.
 * `CBORTypeFilter WithArrayMinLength​(int arrayLength,
                   CBORTypeFilter... elements)`<br>
+ Deprecated.
 Copies this filter and includes CBOR arrays with at least a given length to the new filter.
 * `CBORTypeFilter WithByteString()`<br>
+ Deprecated.
 Copies this filter and includes byte strings in the new filter.
 * `CBORTypeFilter WithFloatingPoint()`<br>
+ Deprecated.
 Copies this filter and includes floating-point numbers in the new filter.
 * `CBORTypeFilter WithMap()`<br>
+ Deprecated.
 Copies this filter and includes maps in the new filter.
 * `CBORTypeFilter WithNegativeInteger()`<br>
+ Deprecated.
 Copies this filter and includes negative integers in the new filter.
 * `CBORTypeFilter WithTags​(int... tags)`<br>
+ Deprecated.
 Copies this filter and includes a set of valid CBOR tags in the new filter.
 * `CBORTypeFilter WithTextString()`<br>
+ Deprecated.
 Copies this filter and includes text strings in the new filter.
 * `CBORTypeFilter WithUnsignedInteger()`<br>
+ Deprecated.
 Copies this filter and includes unsigned integers in the new filter.

 ## Field Details

 ### Any
     public static final CBORTypeFilter Any
-A filter that allows any CBOR object.
+Deprecated.
 ### ByteString
-    public static final CBORTypeFilter ByteString
+    public static final CBORTypeFilter ByteString Deprecated.
-A filter that allows byte strings.
 ### NegativeInteger
-    public static final CBORTypeFilter NegativeInteger A filter that allows negative integers.
+    public static final CBORTypeFilter NegativeInteger Deprecated.
 ### None
-    public static final CBORTypeFilter None
+    public static final CBORTypeFilter None Deprecated.
-A filter that allows no CBOR types.
 ### TextString
-    public static final CBORTypeFilter TextString
+    public static final CBORTypeFilter TextString Deprecated.
-A filter that allows text strings.
 ### UnsignedInteger
-    public static final CBORTypeFilter UnsignedInteger A filter that allows unsigned integers.
+    public static final CBORTypeFilter UnsignedInteger Deprecated.
 ## Method Details

 ### ArrayIndexAllowed
-    public boolean ArrayIndexAllowed​(int index) Determines whether this type filter allows CBOR arrays and the given array index is allowed under this type filter.
+    public boolean ArrayIndexAllowed​(int index) Deprecated.

 **Parameters:**